-NOTES: Students must have MATH0010 Basic Mathematics or equivalent placement scores to enroll in the math requirement.
+Students must pass MATH0010 Basic Mathematicsor have equivalent placement scores to enroll in required math course(s).

 Students who graduate with a bachelor of science degree must leave Johnson & Wales University with effective writing skills.
 These writing skills will be assessed at the completion of ENG1021 Advanced Composition and Communication.